NCAR/lrose-docs/lrose-core/lrose-realtime.md

 The process list controls which processes (i.e. instances of applications) should be run in the system.
 It specifies the process name, the instance and the start and kill scripts for the process.
 The hostname is included for backward compatibility and should always be set to localhost.

-The following is an example of a proc_list file, taken from the lrose project templates template_single_radar:
+The following is an example of a proc_list file, for a Titan-type project, taken from the lrose project templates template_single_radar:

 ```
 ########################################################################